jaasly/jaasly.github.io/_posts/2006-10-07-Mid-autumn-Qzone.md

 ---
 How does the day and night made?

-without you,there're no differences
+Without you,there're no differences

-How can children see the it clearly?
+How can children see it clearly?

-as the globe turned,the parts of you and me in the world are the same,no matter darkness or light
+As the globe turned,the parts of you and me in the world are the same,no matter darkness or light

 Which material reflict light better than others?

-the mirror may be,so does my glasses,my eyes,my heart~
+The mirror may be,so does my glasses,my eyes,my heart~

 ---
 天若有情天亦老